Tips for Miriam Dudley Instruction Award

 - Be sure to notify the award recipient as soon as arrangements are made of the exact time, place, and date of the Award presentation.

 - Prepare very brief introductory remarks regarding the Award recipient to be delivered at the IS conference program at Annual.
-Make arrangements to pick up the plaque and check from ACRL before the award ceremony at Annual.
+Make arrangements to pick up the plaque and check from ACRL before the award ceremony at Annual (note: the IS Chair or Vice-Chair may be able to pick up the check during the ACRL Leadership Council meeting).

 AT ANNUAL CONFERENCE